 Learn how to safely make s'mores on the campfire during your next campout.
 Keep your Cub Scouts safe around the fire as they make these easy classic treats.

-National S’mores Day is coming up soon!
+National S'mores Day is August 10th!
 An entire day devoted to those yummy campfire treats!
-But we need to remember that they are campfire treats, so let’s talk about how to safely make s’mores.
+But we need to remember that they are campfire treats, so let's talk about how to safely make s'mores.

 Recently I ran across this song, and it made me laugh!